Clinic Programs & Workshops

 If you have high blood pressure that has been newly diagnosed or challenging to control, this program may be just right for you.
 High blood pressure is often referred to as a ‘silent killer’, because individuals often feel fine despite their blood pressure being elevated.
 Achieving normal blood pressure is important to reduce the risk of heart attack, stroke and other cardiovascular diseases.

 Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death in the world.
 Smoking is a major contributor to COPD: approximately 20% of smokers develop the disease.
 Other risk factors such as air pollution, respiratory infection and chronic asthma, genetic factors and occupational exposure to pollutants in the workplace also contribute to the burden of lung diseases.
 The goal of our lung health program is to reduce the incidence of chronic lung diseases through simple screening tests and smoking cessation interventions for those who wish to quit smoking.

-Acceptance and Commitment Therapy (ACT, said like the word) is a cutting-edge form of Cognitive Behavior Therapy.
+Acceptance and Commitment Therapy (ACT, said like the word) is a cutting-edge form of Cognitive Behaviour Therapy.
 ACT focuses on helping people relate differently to thoughts and feelings they’ve long struggled with, in order to towards who and what is most important to them in life.
 Group sessions include discussions, in-group exercises, and at-home practice, based around modern mindfulness-based approaches, ways to change what you do, and ways to be kinder to your mind while also taking it a little less seriously.